 A You will need to contact the Post Sales HomeBuy Agent as the Agency’s mortgage will only be released with its permission.
 Their main concern will be to see that you are selling the property at the correct market value so be necessary for there to be an independent valuation.
 This is intended to prevent a contrived sale at undervalue which might deprive the Agency/Government of part of its entitlement

 Q: Are there any other restrictions on what I can do with the property?

 A The mortgage will contain various obligations and restrictions stop these should be explained to you by the Local HomeBuy Agent and/or by your solicitor.
 These include a restriction on making alterations to the property without the permission of the Agency.
 Also you cannot e.g. make transfer of equity on divorce without such permission.
 In essence anything major you want to do with regard to the property is likely to require the permission of the Agency through the Post Sales HomeBuy Agent.

 Regular armed forces personnel can benefit from a £200 million scheme to help them get on the property ladder.
 The Forces Help to Buy scheme enables servicemen and servicewomen to borrow up to 50% of their salary, interest free, to buy their first home or move to another property on assignment or as their families needs change.

-The pilot scheme, which will run for 3 years, aims to address the low rate of home ownership in the armed forces.
+The scheme launched in April 2014 and has now been extended to 31 December 2022.
+It aims to address the low rate of home ownership in the armed forces.
 However, this isn’t about forcing people out of service accommodation.
 That option will still be there for armed forces personnel who want to continue to use it.